openshift-online/ocm-support-cli/README.md

 The following flags are available for `get organizations`:

 ```
---first                If true, returns only the first accounts that matched the search instead of all of them (default behaviour).
+--first                If true, returns only the first organizations that matched the search instead of all of them (default behaviour).
 --fetch-quota          If true, includes the organization quota.
 --fetch-subscriptions  If true, includes the organization subscriptions.
 --fetch-labels         If true, includes the organization labels.